-Electric shock feelings, which resemble rapid, lightning-like jolts or burning stabs that only last for a few seconds, surely belong to the less common pregnancy symptoms.
-While frightening, especially when they occur for the first time, electric shocks during pregnancy are rarely a sign of complications.
+Electric shock feelings surely belong to the less common pregnancy symptoms.
+While frightening, especially when they occur for the first time and localize in the belly, electric shocks during pregnancy are rarely a sign of complications.

 Continue reading about electric shock feeling while pregnant to understand why they occur and what you can do to alleviate them and ensure that your little one is well taken care of.

 About Electric Shock Feelings while Pregnant